DBgentech2023sirius/CT26_rVSV-GFP_rVSV-mIL12-mGMCSF/README.md

 ## How to reproduce our research in BioUML

-1. Instructions on how to fit our model can be found [here](https://github.com/DBgentech2023sirius/CT26_rVSV-GFP_rVSV-mIL12-mGMCSF/blob/main/How_to_reproduce_our_data.md)
+1. [Instructions](https://github.com/DBgentech2023sirius/CT26_rVSV-GFP_rVSV-mIL12-mGMCSF/blob/main/How_to_fit_our_model.md) on how to fit our model
+2. [Instructions](https://github.com/DBgentech2023sirius/CT26_rVSV-GFP_rVSV-mIL12-mGMCSF/blob/main/How_to_perform_identifiability_analysis.md) on how to perform the identifiability analysis of the fitted model parameters